-I know many of us K teachers do some kind of unit on our community in the Spring.
+I know many of us Kindergarten teachers do some kind of unit on our community in the Spring.
+I like to incorporate a Kindergarten Career Day during this time.
 At our school, we talk about what a community is, how to help our community, and jobs in our community.
 Of course students always want to talk about what they want to be when they grow up.
-Since this is always a favorite topic, my co-workers and I decided to host a Career Day.
-Even though they are only 5 and 6, we thought it would be a lot of fun to meet people with all different kinds of jobs and see what exactly they do!
+Even though the kids are only 5 and 6, we thought it would be a lot of fun to host a Career Day to meet people with all different kinds of jobs and see what exactly they do!

 We set up about 10-12 stations around the gym and divide the whole Kindergarten into groups.
 We let each volunteer just do their own thing with the kids at their station.
 We had such a variety of jobs for the students to experience.
 Look at all the fun we had!!!!